1jour1vin

 Rated estate (2022 guide) Recommended (Wine producer recommended by Wine Enthusiast)

-The gravelly soil of this estate gives the wine its dominant mineral texture.
-The freshness and grapefruit aromas offer a fruity contrast.
+The gravelly soil of this vineyard gives the wine its prominent mineral character.
+Its freshness and grapefruit aromas provide a fruity contrast.
 This wine is rich and full-bodied, with flavors of apple and pear, and a hint of orange zest on the finish.
-Best enjoyed from 2026 onwards.
+Best enjoyed starting in 2026.

 James Suckling